JordanSpencerWu/old-website/_posts/blog/2016/2016-07-09-get-your-current-location-with-javascript.markdown

 <div id="map" style="height:50vh;width:100%;"></div>

 #### Conclusion

 The Pokémon GO game is watching your position which is similar to the `watchPosition()` method in the Geolocation API.
 Beware that watching your position using GPS or WiFi consumes your battery power at a faster rate.
-This bring back memory from when I played Pokémon on my gameboy, I still remember my first lvl 100 pokémon was Nidoking, well time to find a nidoran in Pokémon GO!
+This bring back memory from when I played Pokémon on my gameboy, I still remember my first lvl 100 pokémon was Nidoking, well time to find a Nidoran in Pokémon GO!

 <script src="https://maps.google.com/maps/api/js?key=AIzaSyAZhjK4Uio-T1ZkADdweo1uxHC9jRUYEM0"></script>
 <script>